 - While you can time it, you don’t have to.
 This is about covering ground, seeing new things, and putting your base training—whatever that’s looked like—to use.
 Go hard if you want, but it’s not a requirement.

 - Make your own rules!
 Race any distance you feel like, stop as much as you want, but make it fun.
 Think about covering ground (and water)—let tri actually take you somewhere rather than just where you started from.
 Find some open space on a map nearby and explore!
+Better yet, mix the free-flow of a DIY tri with the community vibe of our Hawaii From Home Challenge.

 The Self-Supported Tri Gear: